-.elm files in our project and compiles them into a single
+.elm files in our project and compiles them to a single

 .js file.
 So why do we have multiple

 .js files in the final build?

 The reason behind it is that the code for our application doesn’t need to be written 100% in Elm.
 Once you realize what a delightful language Elm is, you will be hard-pressed to write your code in anything else.
 But even then you can write only a portion of your application in Elm if you choose to do so.